-46 Legislative text - Article 21 - Requirements relating to standardisation GO TO TABLE OF CONTENTS 21.6.
-The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: STS criteria SEE RELATED EBA GUIDELINES 46.
-The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: Verified?
-Yes PCS Comment See Section 5.2 Priority of Payments - Redemption of Priority of Payments (a) and definition of "R evolving Period End Date".
-47 STS criteria SEE RELATED EBA GUIDELINES 47.
-The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: (a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined th reshold; Verified?
-Yes PCS Comment See Terms and Conditions 6 - Revolving Period End Date sub (iii) and Portfolio Trigger Events.
-P ortfolio Trigger Events (a), (b) and (c) apply.
-48 STS criteria SEE RELATED EBA GUIDELINES 48. (b) the occurrence of an insolvency-related event with regard to the originator or the servicer; Verified?
-Yes PCS Comment PCS Comment See Terms and Conditions 6 - Revolving Period End Date sub (ii) - Insolvency event relating to Obvion and sub (iv) Obvion as servicer is terminated.
-See 7.5 Servicing Agreement, 3 rd paragraph for termination events related to servicer which includes insolvency.
-49 STS criteria SEE RELATED EBA GUIDELINES 49 STS criteria 49. (c) the value of the underlying exposures held by the SSPE falls below a pre-determined thresh .
-49 49. (c) the value of the underlying exposures held by the SSPE falls below a pre-determined thresh Verified? .
-49 49. (c) the value of the underlying exposures held by the SSPE falls below a pre-determined thresh nold (early amortisation event); 49 49. (c) the value of the underlying exposures held by the SSPE falls below a pre-determined thresh Verified? nold (early amortisation event); 49 49. (c) the value of the underlying exposures held by the SSPE falls below a pre-determined thresh.
+46 Legislative text - Article 21 - Requirements relating to standardisation GO TO TABLE GO TO TABLE OF CONTENTS

+21.6.
+The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following:

+(a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold;(b) the occurrence of an insolvency-related event with regard to the originator or the servicer;

+(d) a failure to generate sufficient new underlying exposures that meet the pre-determined credit qu 7 ( 00

+STS criteria SEE RELATED EBA GUIDELINES

+46. The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following:

 Verified?
+Yes

+PCS Comment

+There is no revolving period.

+47 STS criteria SEE RELATED EBA GUIDELINES

+47. (a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined d threshold;

+Verified?
+Yes

+PCS Comment

+There is no revolving period.

+48 STS criteria SEE RELATED EBA GUIDELINES

+48. (b) the occurrence of an insolvency-related event with regard to the originator or the servicer;

+Verified?
+Yes

+PCS Comment

+There is no revolving period.

+49 STS criteria SEE RELATED EBA GUIDELINES

+49. (c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event);

+Verified?
+Yes

-PCS Comment nold (early amortisation event); Yes
+PCS Comment

+There is no revolving period.

+50 STS criteria SEE RELATED EBA GUIDELINES

-50. (d) a failure to generate sufficient new underlying exposures that meet the pre-determined credit quality (trigger for termination of the revolving period).
+50. (d) a failure to generate sufficient new underlying exposures that meet the pre-determined cred lit quality (trigger for termination of the revolving period).

+Verified?
+Yes

+PCS Comment

+There is no revolving period.